CIA Leak Fast Facts

 Timeline:

-February 2002 - US Ambassador Joseph Wilson travels to Niger for the CIA.
+February 2002 - Joseph Wilson, a former US diplomat, travels to Niger for the CIA.

-February 2002 - US Ambassador Joseph Wilson travels to Niger for the CIA.
+February 2002 - Joseph Wilson, a former US diplomat, travels to Niger for the CIA.

 March 2002 - Wilson tells the CIA he doubts Iraq tried to purchase uranium from Niger.